 Carphone 1983

-British Telecom is playing a major role in developing cellular radio- a concept which will extend the availability of mobile telephony throughout the country.
+British Telecom is playing a major role in developing cellular Radio - concept which will extend the availability of mobile telephony throughout the country

 British Telecom's first automatic radiotelephone service was opened during the summer of 1981 to supplement the already popular manual service which had been operating for some years.
 Initially service was offered only to London customers with some access in the provincial areas already covered by the manual service, but since then the system has expanded and now covers many of the high population centres of the country.
 Between them, the manual and automatic systems offer service to thousands of customers.